-1. With respect to measures and procurement covered by this Chapter, each Party and each procuring entity shall accord to the goods and services of another Party, and to the suppliers of another Party of such goods and services, treatment no less favorable than the most favorable treatment the Party or procuring entity accords to its own goods, services and suppliers.
+1. With respect to any measure covered by this Chapter, each Party shall accord to the goods and services of another Party, and to the suppliers of another Party of such goods and services, treatment no less favorable than the most favorable treatment the Party or procuring entity accords to its own goods, services, and suppliers.

-2. With respect to measures and any procurement covered by this Chapter, neither a Party nor a procuring entity may:
+2. With respect to any measure covered by this Chapter, no Party may: